-These influencesexpressed by them interplayed and interrelatedly plays an important part in their school life.
-In this quality study, Bronfenbrennerr's Ecological System Modelis understanding found very usefulin interrelationship of students to its identified school influences known as the individual microsystem in school.
+These influencesexpressed by them interplayed and interrelatedly plays an important part in their quality school life.
+In this study, Bronfenbrennerr's Ecological System Modelis understanding usefulin found verv the interrelationship f students to its identified school influences known as the individual microsystem in school.
 The microsystem is comprised by the most immediate and direct impact on the individual in the center.
-Referring to this study these include the relationship of students to their parents, teachers, staff and friends school.Bronfenbrenner's work as cited by Taylor, R. D., &Gebre, A. (2016)has provided a comprehensive conceptual rationale of how central social contexts in a child's life interact and influence key outcomes, including social and emotional adjustment and school performance and engagement.
+Referring to this study these include the relationship of students to their parents, teachers, staff and friends in school.Bronfenbrenner's work as cited by Taylor, R. D., & Gebre, A. (2016)has provided a comprehensive conceptual rationale of how central social contexts in a child's life interact and influence key outcomes, including social and emotional adjustment and school performance and engagement.